yanweihyw/cryptocurrencies/README.md

 # cryptocurrencies
-This projects is to get an idea to group cryptocurrencies on the market.
+Module 18 challenge: This projects is to get an idea to group cryptocurrencies on the market.